TanjaKec/datachallenge/content/day1/ImportExport/_index.en.markdown

 - MiniTab
 - SPSS...

 In this section we will show you how to access most commonly used data types.
-Once you start playing with the data and wrangling it in the way it suits you for your analytical manipulations you might find interesting exploring the options for writing data.
+Once you start playing with the data and wrangling it in the way it suits you for your analytical manipulations you might find it interesting to explore the options for writing data.
 Here, we are not going to show you how to do it, but rather focus on basic `read` data functionality in R.

 ### the R base

 The simplest data form is a [text file](https://en.wikipedia.org/wiki/Text_file).
 Text files can be read by any computer operating system and by almost all different kind of statistical programs.
 Saving data as a text file makes your data highly accessible.
 If you have a text data file you wish to use, you can easily import it with **the R base** functions `read.table()`

-Reads a file in table format and creates a data frame from it
+This reads a file in table format and creates a data frame from it

 ```
 # Read tabular data into R
 df_txt <- read.table(file_name.txt, header = FALSE)
 ```

-There are many packages that let R import all types of data, and we will start by focus on `CSV` files as they are the most frequent tipe.
+There are many packages that let R import all types of data, and we will start by focusing on `CSV` files as they are the most frequent type.

 Comma separated files are the most common way to save spreadsheets that don’t require a licenced, usually not free program to open.
 Importing `CSV` is part of base R and you can use `read.csv()` function to do so.